Nosferatu

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Thomas enters Count Orlok's castle and meets the vampire face-to-face, crossing into a supernatural nightmare from which there is no easy return., moving from reaction to action.

 The Collapse moment at 99 minutes (74% through) represents the emotional nadir.
 Here, A loved one dies from the plague (possibly Ellen's friend or a child), and Ellen realizes that conventional resistance is futile - the vampire cannot be stopped by normal means.
-Death has entered her home., demonstrates the protagonist at their lowest point.
+Death has entered her home., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 106 minutes initiates the final act resolution at 80% of the runtime.
 Ellen discovers the ancient text revealing that a woman must willingly offer herself to the vampire and keep him until dawn - synthesizing her psychic connection with the knowledge of how to destroy him., demonstrating the transformation achieved throughout the journey.